-The brakes are an essential part of your car safety, so they will be thoroughly checked.
-The mechanic will test their condition, operation, performance and the anti-lock braking system.
+The brakes are an essential part of your car safety, and so will be thoroughly checked during an MOT test.

 Your vehicle’s fuel system will be checked to ensure there are no leaks and that the pipes and hoses are secure and not damaged.

 As the main function of your car horn is to alert other drivers of potential dangers or issues, it is essential that the horn is loud, clear, and fully operational.

-The plates will be checked to make sure the colour and condition are up to scratch, and that characters are correctly formatted and spaced, to ensure they can be read clearly and picked up by cameras.
+The plates will be checked to make sure the colour and condition are up to scratch - and that characters are correctly formatted and spaced - to ensure they can be read clearly and picked up by cameras.

-Your steering oil level will be checked, as will the steering lock mechanism.
-They will ensure that there have been no inappropriate modifications to the power steering pipes or hoses.
+The mechanic will also ensure that there have been no inappropriate modifications to the power steering pipes or hoses.